Linksyyy/crudify-music/README.md

 # Crudify Music

-A simple music management application that allows users to perform CRUD operations on a list of musics.
+A Single Page Application (SPA) that allows users to perform CRUD operations on a list of musics.

 ## Apresentation